ghassan-bounni/weed-seg/README.md

 ## Configuration

-Your PyTorch pipelines are highly configurable through a `config.yaml` file.
+The pipelines are highly configurable through a `config.yaml` file.
 Here's an example of the structure and some of the key configuration options:

 ```yaml
 model: